MQC8: IBM MQ V8 Clients

 Please click here for more information and to download the SupportPac:

 IBM Message Service Client for C/C++ (SupportPac IA94)

 Users should be familiar with the IBM MQ product family in general and have particular skills on the platform for which this client is intended.

 New in this Release

-To view the complete portfolio of WebSphere MQ SupportPacs please visit the WebSphere MQ SupportPacs homepage.
+To view the complete portfolio of IBM MQ SupportPacs please visit the IBM MQ SupportPacs homepage.

-This client will interoperate with all the currently supported WebSphere MQ server products, provided the functions used are common to the release of server and client.
+This client will interoperate with all the currently supported IBM MQ server products, provided the functions used are common to the release of server and client.

 Managed File Transfer (MFT) code is not provided in this SupportPac.

 IBM has withdrawn the download of the MQ Client for HP NonStop Server.
 As IBM has stated in a Statement of Direction ( https://ibm.biz/MQ-SoD-Nov2014) there is an intent to deliver an updated version of IBM MQ for the HP NonStop Server platform as this should be a better solution to meet the MQ connectivity needs for most customers on the HP NonStop Server platform.
 In common with other IBM MQ platforms, MQ Clients that run on other platforms will continue to provide connectivity to IBM MQ Servers on the HP NonStop platform and other MQ Server supported platforms.

 To gain an early look at the intended release of IBM MQ V8 for HP NonStop Server please join the beta program by contacting your IBM sales representative.